shellRaining/hlchunk.nvim/README.md

 ## What is the advantage of this plugin

 1. more extensible
-2. faster rendering speed (0.04 seconds per thousand renderings, with a line height of 50 lines)
+2. faster rendering speed (0.04 seconds per thousand renderings, with the window have 50 lines)
 3. more active maintenance (the author is a student with a lot of time to maintain this plugin, haha)

 ## Brief introduction